rs-kellogg/computing-orientation/README.md

 ### 1. Log on to KLC

-KLC is a part of the [Quest Hih Performance Computing Cluster](https://www.it.northwestern.edu/research/user-services/quest/), with dedicated resources for the Kellogg community.
+KLC is a part of the [Quest](https://www.it.northwestern.edu/research/user-services/quest/) High Performance Computing Cluster, with dedicated resources for the Kellogg community.
 More information on KLC can be found [here](https://www.kellogg.northwestern.edu/rs/computing/kellogg-linux-cluster.aspx).
 We'll learn more about KLC later in the workshop, for now our goal is simply to log on and open up a terminal window.
 There are various [ways](https://www.kellogg.northwestern.edu/rs/computing/kellogg-linux-cluster/connecting.aspx) to do this, here we will use the FastX Web Browser Client:

 https://www.kellogg.northwestern.edu/rs/computing/kellogg-linux-cluster/connecting.aspx#browser